biancajayy/Athlete-Forecast-App/README.md

            d.
 Flask

            e.
 Pandas
+      ii.
+In the terminal, run the command 'flask run'

+      iii.
+Paste the output into your browser

 5. Input Data: Enter the height, weight, star ranking, and rating of the potential recruit into the application interface.